 Yes, government-run businesses are often less efficient than those capitalistic ones trying to make a profit.
 But you can't keep holding up the U. S. Postal Service and Amtrak as examples of this tendency.

-In the first case, Federal Express and United Parcel Service don’t have to deliver campaign literature, snail spam, and glossy catalogs to every house in the country on every day but Sunday through sleet and snow, rain and hail.
-And if these for-profit companies had to delivered post cards, it would probably cost a buck-something instead of 40 some-cents.
+In the first case, Federal Express and United Parcel Service don't have to deliver campaign literature, snail spam, and glossy catalogs to every house in the country on every day but Sunday through sleet and snow, rain and hail.
+And if these for-profit companies had to delivered post cards, it would probably cost a buck-something instead of 50 or 60 some-cents.

 In the second case, Amtrak (or The National Railroad Passenger Corporation) owes its existence to the fact passenger rail service was killing the great private railroad companies like Southern Pacific and the Atchison, Topeka and Santa Fe Railway which were making lots of money in the freight business.
 And let's face it, you can't containerize human cargo.